digithree/readable-only-web/README.md

 But the whole idea is to run it _not on your own machine_, rather on a third party webserver out there in cloud-cuckoo-land, ideally with more than person using it to really confuse the trackers.

+## Attribution

+The "logo" for ROW is the [Cano emoji graphic by Jonas Dunkel](https://openmoji.org/library/#search=canoe&emoji=1F6F6), included as part of the [OpenMoji project](https://openmoji.org) and is protected under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), used here under that license.

 ## Enjoy!

 Written by Simon Kenny to prove a point...
 I mean proof of concept!
 You can get a lot out of just text.
 Enjoy the simple life yo.